programmfabrik/easydb-documentation/content/sysadmin/installation/winserver.en.md

 You may not need the following to get the easydb running.

-# more optional remarks
+# Miscellaneous

+- If you just want to access the easydb via IP address, 10.3.1.2 in the example above, then do not associate a DNS name with this IP address.
+The VM checks this via a DNS reverse lookup during startup.
+If this lookup returns a DNS name, then the URL of the easydb is not configured as http://IP-ADDRESS but as https://DNS-NAME - note the "s" in https!
+To make this URL work correctly you have to put a reverse proxy in front of the easydb, which has a valid https-certificate matching that DNS name.

 - To automatically download nightly updates, inside the VM, for Debian Linux and for easydb: make the VM able to reach the Internet.
 During our testing we used `New-NetNAT -Name “NATNetwork” -InternalIPInterfaceAddressPrefix 10.3.0.0/16`.
 The updating processes will reach for several sources via http and https.
+So avoid blocking or proxying these.

 - The VM uses the account "partnertest" to download easydb updates.
 This will be disabled at some point in the future, as it requires an update contract with us.
 For a contract, please reach us at e.g. support@programmfabrik.de.

-- If the IP address (which is assigned via DHCP) has a DNS name associated with it (a DNS reverse lookup is done), then the URL of the easydb is not configured as http://IP-ADDRESS but as https://DNS-NAME - note the "s" in https.
-To make this URL work correctly you have to put a reverse proxy in front of the easydb, which has a valid https-certificate matching that DNS name.

 - The IP ranges `172.17.0.0/16` and `172.18.0.0/16` are already used inside the VM, so avoid using those in a relevant network nearby.